 - You may match with any roommate and they will be pulled into Chase Hall with you.
 It is your responsibility to notify any preferred roommate of this commitment before matching with them.

-- Space is limited, based on a first come, first serve basis.
+- Space is limited, based on a first-come, first-serve basis.
 Please refer to our housing dates for deadlines to apply.

 The Honors Living-Learning Community is specifically designed for students who are accepted into the Honors College at Southern Connecticut State University.
 Students who live in the Honors LLC benefit from the opportunity to live among and receive support from other students who are engaged in this interdisciplinary program.
 This community offers social opportunities for residents as well as educationally enriching programs.
 As a member of the Honors LLC, each resident plays an integral role in the development of a positive academic residential experience where Honors students can learn, grow, and thrive during their time at Southern.